 - Human Immunodeficiency virus (HIV), is responsible for one of the most devastating current human epidemics.
 Our newest project is the study of global innate immune responses to HIV-1 infection in primary human cells.
 We were recently awarded with an NIH program project grant (HIV immune networks team, or HINT) www.hint.org, with Dr. John Young at the Salk Institute as the principal investigator.
 This is a multi-investigator program project to study the interactions between HIV and innate immunity.
 It combines systems biology, molecular virology, innate immunity and viral immunology components.
 Our project, in collaboration with Dr. Viviana Simon, in the department of Microbiology at MSSM, http://www.mssm.edu/profiles/viviana-a-simon#bot, focuses on the interactions between HIV and primary immune cells (DCs, macrophages and T cells) that may account for the generation of weak adaptive immunity to HIV in patients.

 Evasion of innate immunity by dengue virus (DENV)Specific Clinical/Research Interests Mechanisms of evasion of immunity by dengue and influenza viruses; human immunology in viral infections.
 Generation of recombinant viruses.

-Current Students: Sarah Pagni (PhD Student), Rebecca Hamlin (MDPhD student)
+Current Students: Rebecca Hamlin (MDPhD student), Anthony Fredericks (Master Student)

-Past Members: Juan R. Rodriguez, PhD, Timothy Savage, MS, Phoenix Bell (MS)
+Past Members: Sarah Pagni, PhD, Juan R. Rodriguez, PhD, Timothy Savage, MS, Phoenix Bell, MS.

 Summary of Research Studies: